Why Burnout Should be Taken Seriously

 - Even if you aren't as emotionally or intellectually stimulated at work as you'd like to be, find something you're passionate about outside of work, says Dobrenski.

-- Burnout is contagious, so distance yourself from negative peers and find ways to be motivated by inspirational coworkers, advises Hellerstein.
+- Burnout is contagious, so distance yourself from negative peers and find ways to be motivated by inspirational coworkers, advises Dr. Hellerstein.
 (Are You Suffering from Secondhand Stress?)

 - And of course, be sure to prioritize sleep, healthy eating, and exercise, Hellerstein adds.